 Some teachers have an odd tendency to speak to their students as though they are kindergarteners.
-Even if they're teaching a class of 19-year-old Cram Schoolers, or adults in a workplace training-course.
+Even if they're teaching a class of 19-year-old Cram Schoolers, college or university students, graduate students, or adults in a workplace training-course.
 This can be irritating, cute, or both depending on both the teacher and the class.
 Whether this is limited to just the teacher's demeanor, or whether it actually affects what they teach also varies.

 Most of them are nice, if overly so.
 But when these teachers are downright nasty, the trope goes straight into Sadist Teacher territory.

 Compare Hippie Teacher, with whom this sometimes overlaps.
 Cool Teacher can be even better.
 Contrast Stern Teacher and Sadist Teacher.

 Of course, this can be Truth in Television, especially with foreign language teachers.

 - Takako Shimizu from Chobits wanted to teach young children, but her husband convinced her to become a Cram School teacher so they would have more time together.
 And then left her for his persocom.
 She's popular with her students, as she still teaches them the correct tutorial and they think it's cute.
 It helps that she's hot.

 - FLCL has a borderline example.
 A teacher who's more infantile than her students, she treats them like babies (they are in fact in 6th grade).
 Case in point: she can't use chopsticks.
 A grown Japanese woman who can't use chopsticks.